etherealo9/MindSync/README.md

 ### Key Features

-  * **Bring Your Own Key (BYOK)**: MindSync operates on a BYOK model for all AI services.
-This gives you full ownership and control over your data and API usage.
-Supabase is configured with Row Level Security (RLS) policies to ensure user data is private and owned by the user.
+  * **Bring Your Own Key (BYOK)**: MindSync operates on a BYOK model for all AI services and your storage so your thoughts are "YOURS".
+This gives you full ownership and control over your data and API.
+Supabase is configured with Row Level Security (RLS) policies to ensure your data is private.
   * **Modular AI**: The AI assistant is built to be provider-agnostic.
 The codebase supports integrations with OpenAI, Groq, and Hugging Face, allowing for easy switching or adding new models.
   * **Self-Hostable Backend**: The application uses Supabase, an open-source Firebase alternative, for the database (PostgreSQL), authentication, and storage.
   * **Core Productivity Tools**: Manage tasks, write journal entries, and review your progress.
 The database schema includes tables for `tasks`, `journal_entries`, and `user_settings`.